allenc125789/ESP32-BasicDistance/README.md

 ## Description

-Guages distance by adjusting the ESP32C3's wifi transmission power[^1].
+Measures distance by adjusting the ESP32C3's wifi transmission power[^1].

 Cycles between 8 modes of signal streangth.
 Then sends a bool statement through the ESP-NOW protocol, and if recieved, will power an LED and a piezo buzzer.
 As distance shortens between the transmitter and reciever, the higher frequency the `distancePin` will light up.